Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 Running time: Approximately 10 minutes

-This is Gen Sasaki's second solo work.
-As a freestyle and freeride skier, there was a time when he was partial to flashy jumps and neglected turns.
-Unsatisfied with his own skiing, he decided to reexamine it from the basics, and at the recommendation of photographer Watanabe Yoichi, he tried GS skiing.
-Attracted by the difficulty, he gradually became fascinated by the depth of turns.
-This experience sparked his interest in various skiing styles, ski culture, and history, and through conversations with Watanabe and exposure to old footage, he began to find answers to the questions, "What does skiing mean to me?" and "What is the ideal skiing experience?"
+Having been active as a freestyle and freeride skier, there was a period when he was biased towards flashy jumps and neglected turns.
+Dissatisfied with his own skiing, he re-examined the basics and, at the suggestion of photographer Yoichi Watanabe, tried GS skiing.
+Drawn to its difficulty, he gradually became fascinated by the depth of turns.
+This experience sparked his interest in various skiing styles, skiing culture, and history, and through conversations with Watanabe and exposure to old ski videos, he began to find answers to the questions, "What does skiing mean to me?" and "What is my ideal skiing?"

 Produced by Gen Sasaki & Tatsu

-Produced by Tenra Katsuno & Gavin Rudy - Salomon
+by Tenra Katsuno & Gavin Rudy - Salomon

-"IRO"
+"IRO" (彩)

-Running time: approx. 18 minutes
+Running time: Approximately 18 minutes.

 Produced by Bonz crew